-Overdoses of drugs or chemicals can be either accidental or intentional.
-Drug overdoses occur when a person takes more than the medically recommended dose.
-However, some people may be more sensitive to certain medications so that the high end of the therapeutic range of a drug may be toxic for them.
+Drug overdoses can be accidental or intentional.
+They occur when a person takes more than the medically recommended dose.
+However, some people may be more sensitive to certain medications, so the high end of the "therapeutic index" of a drug may be toxic for them; a dose that is still within the range of acceptable medical use may be too much for their bodies to handle.

 Illicit drugs, used to get high, may be taken in overdose amounts when a person's metabolism cannot detoxify the drug fast enough to avoid unintended side effects.